camunda-community-hub/camunda-platform-7-mail/extension/spring-boot/README.md

 ## How to Configure it?

+### General Configuration

 Configure the plugin via a YAML/Properties file (i.e., the `application.yml`).
 Precede all properties with the prefix `camunda.bpm.plugin.mail`.

-The `mail.` prefix that comes with the old bootstrapping strategy will be appended to remain compatible.
+The `mail.` prefix that comes with the old bootstrapping strategy will be appended to remain compatible with Jakarta Mail.

+### Special configuration properties

+To not use the notification service, please set `camunda.bpm.plugin.mail.notification.enabled=false`.
+By default, the notification service will be active.

+### Example

 An Example configuration can look like this